 Why You Should Trust Us

 Our gravel bike test is lead by Jeremy Benson.
 Benson is our Senior Mountain Bike Review Editor and an avid gravel rider and racer who competes in the "pro" class at endurance events throughout northern California.
-Benson had several notable results in 2019 in races like the 100-mile Lost and Found Gravel Grinder, the Truckee Dirt Fondo, and Grinduro, California.
+Benson had several notable results in races like the 100-mile Lost and Found Gravel Grinder, the Truckee Dirt Fondo, and Grinduro, California.
 He spends an excessive amount of time training and is well versed in the subtleties of gravel bikes and riding.
 Benson was assisted by Dillon Osleger.
 Dillon also races in the pro class in XC, enduro, and gravel events throughout the mountain west.
 He is a talented rider with a critical eye and an appreciation for what makes a good gravel bike.
 Beyond gravel bike testing, Dillon has worked as a freelancer for OutdooorGearLab on several mountain bike reviews.

 In addition to being involved in the gravel racing scene, both Benson and Osleger stay up to date on industry trends and new bike models year-round.
 Our test team did extensive research before selecting gravel bikes to purchase for testing.
 Each bike was measured and weighed with the same methods and tools for consistency.
 The majority of our testing took place on gravel rides throughout the greater Lake Tahoe and Truckee area.
 There is no substitute for real-world testing, and each of these bikes was ridden as if they were our own to shake out the nuanced and subtle differences between each model.
 Detailed notes were taken, and when testing concluded, we tallied our scores to determine our winners.